hazelfazel/tuersteher/README.md

 <h3>Silent Rules</h3>
 Silent Rules allow you to block events which you do not want showing up in the logs.
 So, with Silent Rules you are able to calm down annoying alerts you cannot get rid of, because e.g. the operating system's core automatically triggers them without any chance to block them.

-For example: If you would like to blacklist a Windows’ core library or driver that cannot be removed via the system’s configuration, and thus causing “harmless” alerts each and every time the operating systems tries to launch it.
+For example: If you would like to blocklist a Windows’ core library or driver that cannot be removed via the system’s configuration, and thus causing “harmless” alerts each and every time the operating systems tries to launch it.
 There is no way to avoid such attempts, but with Silent Rules you are able to calm them down.
-Just specify the $ character before a blacklist rule and it will not show up in the logs.
+Just specify the $ character before a blocklist rule and it will not show up in the logs.

 A simple silent rule is shown here:

 <pre>
-[BLACKLIST]
+[BLOCKLIST]
 $*notepad.exe
 </pre>

 This example rule defines that notepad.exe should be blocked and that no log entry should be written to the log file.
 If Notepad is getting started, it will be blocked by Türsteher without any event logged.

-Please note: Silent rules can only be specified in the blacklist areas [BLACKLIST] and [CMDBLACKLIST].
+Please note: Silent rules can only be specified in the blocklist areas [BLOCKLIST] and [CMDBLOCKLIST].

 <h3>End of configuration</h3>